zats/zats.github.io/_posts/2015-08-27-copy-vs-retain.md

 ---
 layout: post
-title: copy vs retain
+title: copy vs strong (retain)
 categories: []
 tags: []
 published: True

 ---

-The question when to use `copy` vs `retain` is getting quite old, so I decided to summarise rules I follow in one place.
+The question when to use `copy` vs `strong` (ex `retain`) is getting quite old, so I decided to summarise rules I follow in one place.
 Mostly this is Objective-C-related post.

 # Properties